-27. Use of the school premises for non-school activities
+13. Use of the school premises for non-school activities

-Where the governing board hires or rents out school facilities or the school premises to organisations or individuals, e.g. for providers to run community or extracurricular activities, it will ensure that appropriate arrangements are in place to keep pupils safe.
+Where the governing board hires or rents out school facilities or the school premises to organisations or individuals, e.g. for providers to run community or extracurricular activities, it will ensure that appropriate safeguarding arrangements are in place to keep pupils safe.
+The school will refer to the DfE's guidance on keeping children safe in out-of-school settings in these circumstances.